 - Last Updated: Tuesday, 07 November 2017 12:09

 - Written by IELTS Mentor

-If you are planning to take the IELTS GT module, the writing test would be different.
+If you are planning to take the IELTS GT module, the writing test would be different from the Academic test.
 You are allowed one hour to complete two tasks, of 150 and 250 words, as in the Academic module.
 However, Task 1 is always a letter, while Task 2 is an essay based on a given topic.

 Letters are an important form of communication.
 In the General Training Writing Task 1, you are given a situation and tested on your ability to write a letter in an appropriate style in order to achieve a certain outcome.
 You need to include all the necessary details so that the purpose of your letter is clear and the reader can easily understand your message.

 The task will present a situation to you on the question paper.
 You have to write in the first person and imagine yourself in the situation given.
-It is important to remember that a letter is a form of communication.
+It is important to remember that a letter is a form of communication and you have to make it very intuitive.
 Formal or semi-formal letters are always written with a particular purpose in mind.

 It is important that any background you provide on the situation is clear and includes all the information the reader needs.

 It is worth reading the questions several times to make sure you fully understand it, as you will lose marks if your interpretation of the situation is not correct.

 The task may ask you to write only one of 4 types of letters: